tritemio/FRETBursts/docs/source/burstsearch.rst

 This choice preserves backward compatibility with results obtained with FRETBursts 0.5.5 or earlier.

+.. _burstsearch_core:

 The Core Algorithm
 ------------------

-The different types of burst search described in the previous sections are implemented calling the same low-level burst search function which implements the core algorithm.
-Here we explain in details the core algorithm.
+The different types of burst search described in the previous sections are implemented calling the same low-level burst search function which implements the core "sliding window" algorithm.
+Here we explain in details this core algorithm.

 The low-level burst search takes as an input the array of (monotonically increasing) photon timestamps, as well as two other arguments *m* (the number of timestamps) and *T* (the time window).
-Starting from the the first element we consider all the m-tuple of timestamps [0..m-1], [1..m], etc.
+Starting from the the first element of the array, we consider all the m-tuple of timestamps [0..m-1], [1..m], etc.

 **Point 1.** For each m-tuple if the timestamps are contained in a time window smaller or equal to *T* we mark a burst start at the position